-The S3-SQS source will delete messages from the SQS queue as events are acknowledged.
-If you would like to have other pipelines consuming from the same queue, please set up a separate SQS queue for the optimized reader.
+The S3-SQS source deletes messages from the SQS queue as events are acknowledged.
+If you would like to have other pipelines consuming from the same queue, set up a separate SQS queue for the optimized reader.
 You can use SNS to publish messages to multiple SQS queues.

-For authentication with SQS, we use Amazon’s default credential provider chain by default.
-We recommend that you launch your Databricks clusters with an IAM Role that can access SQS and your S3 bucket.
+For authentication with SQS, we use Amazon’s default credential provider chain.
+We recommend that you launch your Databricks clusters with an IAM role that can access SQS and your S3 bucket.

 |sqsFetchInterval||A duration string, e.g.

 ||How long to wait in between fetches if the queue is empty.
 AWS charges per API request to SQS.
 Therefore if data isn’t arriving frequently, this value can be set to a long duration.
 SQS supports long polling with a max duration of 20 seconds.
 If this value is set longer than 20 seconds, Databricks sleep for the remaining duration.
 As long as the queue is not empty, Databricks fetches continuously.|